AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/flightmodel/Helisim.md

 {% include note.html content="* Indicates the TQ required to hover in this mode exceeds the Maximum Continuous Torque Dual Engine"%}

-SFM+ simulates ground effect and out of ground effect.
+Helisim simulates ground effect and out of ground effect.
 The aircraft is considered to be operating in ground effect with less than 1 rotor diamter (~48 feet) above ground level.
-As the aircraft climbs in altitude, ground effect is lost and required torque to hover increases.
-SFM+ also simulates the effects of Effective Translational Lift and as the aircraft transitions into forward flight will benefit from an increase in rotor efficiency and a decreased power requirement.
+As the aircraft climbs in altitude, ground effect is lost and torque required to maintain a hover increases.
+Helisim also simulates the effects of Effective Translational Lift and as the aircraft transitions into forward flight will benefit from an increase in rotor efficiency and a decreased power requirement.

 In order to hover out of ground effect, the crew MUST reduce weight, or remain above ETL (~24 kts)!
-The recommended configuration is 38% fuel, 38x Rockets and 6x Hellire missiles.
+To maintain a reasonable weight we recommend to leave fuel at 100% and reduce munitions to only what you need, our mindset behind this is 'its better to run out of ammo and stay on station and support friendlies with ISR than be forced off station with weapons still on the rails because you ran low on fuel'.

 ## Damage Modeling

 {% include note.html content="Currently a ROTOR RPM HIGH warning and audio indicate an impending transmission failure."%}

-SFM+ now features damage modeling.
+Helisim features damage modeling.
 This is a means of enforcing proper startup procedures and enhance realism.
-No long will you be able to start a single engine and leave it at idle and take off.
+No longer will you be able to start a single engine and leave it at idle and take off.
 Within 30 seconds of exceeding the limits outlined below the transmission will fail and the aircraft fall out of the sky.

 **During Start**